Skip to content

 ReadRead file contentsNo

-SkillExecute skills in the main conversationYes
+SkillExecute a skill in the main conversationYes

 SlashCommandRun custom slash commandsYes